-- 1) a public procurement tender/auction is declared void on the grounds provided by the Law.
+- a public procurement tender/auction is declared void on the grounds provided by the Law.
 This provision does not apply to those public procurement tenders/auctions the results of which are invalidated in compliance with Kazakhstan law; and - 2) public procurement through a request for quotation is declared void on the grounds provided by the Law, or the measures undertaken by the public procurement authority do not entail the execution of a public procurement contract.

-Public procurement from a single source by means of a direct agreement on public procurement applies to the procurements specified in Article 39.3 of the Law.
+Public procurement from a single source by means of a direct agreement on public procurement applies to the exceptional cases described in Article 39.3 of the Law, e.g. when there is no possibility to procure goods/works/services by any of the competitive methods.